AhmadArrabi/Topic-Modelling/README.md

 # Topic-Modelling
-This work was done at Sitech (Data Science Internship).
+Done at Sitech (Data Science Internship).
 Different algorithm were used to cluster text data, in addition to using multiple methods to vectorize the data (bag of words, tfidft)